YetAnotherSwedishDev/Gogile/GogileOverview.md

 Planning waste comes from filling up the backlog with tasks based on the current state.
 When the current state changes, already created tasks might become stale.

 ### Military planning
-Included just for perspective.
+Not a real method.
+Included only for perspective.

 The end goal is clear.
 Plans to achieve it are created along with large amounts of contingency plans for unexpected outcomes.
 Fairly agile thanks to the contingency plans.

 Huge planning waste, since most contingency plans are newer used.

 ### Bureaucracy
-Included just for perspective.
+Not a real method.
+Included only for perspective.

 Every event is analyzed and discussed before any action is taken.